 When you live off grid, you are also disconnecting yourself from the municipal sewage system.
-Sewage is something that people don’t think much about but definitely not something you can take for granted when living off grid!
+Sewage is something that people don’t think much about but not something you can take for granted!

 The same goes for when the grid goes down, such as it would during an EMP event.
-No more plumbing services would lead to a true SHTF situation!
+No more plumbing services would lead to an actual SHTF situation!

 Whether you are interested in living off grid or want to prepare for emergencies, here is what you need to know about your 3 long-term off-grid toilet options.